dreamer-coding/dreamer-coding/README.md

 ## About

-I work at an Amazon fulfillment center as a Amazon learning ambassador where I am maintaining expert-level knowledge in all production departments; evaluate and improves processes within work areas; refine learning tools and techniques across the fulfillment center;
-assists in measuring the effectiveness of learning;
-measure impact of development efforts; improve associates’ job-related skills.
-As a warehouse associate I am packing boxes for shipment, sorting items into chutes, clearing jammed conveyor belts, and water spidering supplies to all of the packers.

 I’m a fan of the Kanban methodology which is a lean method to manage and improve work across human systems.
 This approach aims to manage work by balancing demands with